 Homesickness & Medical Issues

-Our cabin counselors receive 14 days of training before summer camp begins, and our leadership staff are experienced summer camp professionals.
+Our cabin counselors receive over a week of training before summer camp begins, and our leadership staff are experienced summer camp professionals.
 We have seen a lot, and have learned the best ways to deal with issues — from homesickness to potential medical issues that might arise.